kmcUW/Selected-Indicators-from-World-Bank-2000-2021/README.md

 - dimension_indicator.csv explains the indicator abbreviations and meanings
 - dimension_country.csv is a reference for the abbreviation of each nation included in the dataset

-The repository also contains this README and a Metadata file in DataCite standard XML format
+The repository also contains this README file, a Metadata file in DataCite standard XML format, and a Final Report on this project in PDF format